-As a general rule, documentary proof that the goods were exported must also be obtained within 90 days from the date that the goods are required to be exported.
-Exceptions are made with regard to the proof of payment requirement in certain instances.
+Documentary proof that the goods were exported must also be obtained within 90 days from the date that the goods are required to be exported.
+However, as previously explained, exceptions may be made when only the proof of payment requirement remains outstanding in certain instances.
 Furthermore, the Commissioner may extend the period within which the documentation must be obtained in certain exceptional and limited circumstances.